 - making sure companies obey environmental regulations and have good environmental management systems

-- assessing the environmental impact of proposed major new developments such as industrial plants, roads, electricity pylons and wind farms
+- carrying out environmental impact assessments (EIAs) for proposed major new developments such as industrial plants, roads, electricity pylons and wind farms

 - giving advice on how to dispose of waste materials